PopupMaker/Popup-Maker/readme.txt

 = Drive More Sales and Email List Opt-Ins Using Popups = Create conversion-focused campaigns to grow your revenue and email list on your WordPress site with popups, slide-ins, banners, and more!

-[Popup Maker](https://wppopupmaker.com/?utm_campaign=readme&utm_medium=referral&utm_source=readme-description&utm_content=main-site-link)™ is the **best popup plugin WordPress** has to offer.
+[Popup Maker](https://wppopupmaker.com/?utm_campaign=readme&utm_medium=referral&utm_source=readme-description&utm_content=main-site-link)™ is the **[best WordPress popup plugin](https://wppopupmaker.com/conversion-optimization/best-wordpress-popup-plugins/)** around.
 It is incredibly versatile & flexible.
 Bend it to create any type of popup, modal, or content overlay for your WordPress website.

 > **Great plugin!
 Got the job done**
 > "Love how easy it was to make popups with this!" ~[Zac Gordon](https://wordpress.org/support/topic/great-plugin-got-the-job-done/)